PingOne Advanced Identity Cloud

 Standalone mode requires you invoke JSPs pages to initiate SSO and SLO.

-The following table provides information to help you decide whether to implement integrated mode or standalone mode for your Identity Cloud SAML 2.0 deployment:
+The following table provides information to help you decide whether to implement integrated mode or standalone mode for your Advanced Identity Cloud SAML 2.0 deployment:

 Table 1.
 Integrated or standalone mode?